tuildes/image-comparison/README.md

 ## About

-The **LBP IMAGE COMPARISON** project is a software written in the `Clang` language, designed for comparisons between a PGM database (P2 or P5) and another PGM image.
+The **LBP IMAGE COMPARISON** project is a software written in the `C` language, designed for comparisons between a PGM database (P2 or P5) and another PGM image.
 It also allows for the creation of an LBP image using LBP (Local Binary Pattern) processing.

 ## Functionalities